 The Assistant Chef is responsible for the preparation of cooked foods in support of a dining operation that serves students, staff, faculty and guests of the university.
-Operates as part of the culinary management team and is responsible for a complete knowledge of food preparation and function of all stations within the operation; knowledge and skill in food presentation and the utilization of proper methods; understands methods of proper timing to ensure that freshly cooked products are ready for continuous service is paramount; steps in and adds support to any station to ensure proper finish and timely service is the key duty of this position; performs special functions and assists with events; serves as primary culinary manager in absence of the Unit Chef; work schedule will include afternoon and evening hours, as well as weekend hours as needed.
+Operates as part of the culinary management team and is responsible for a complete knowledge of food preparation and function of all stations within the operation; uses knowledge and skill in food presentation and the utilization of proper methods; applies methods of proper timing to ensure that freshly cooked products are ready for continuous service is paramount; steps in and adds support to any station to ensure proper finish and timely service is the key duty of this position; performs special functions and assists with events; serves as primary culinary manager in absence of the Unit Chef; work schedule will include afternoon and evening hours, as well as weekend hours as needed.
 Typical work shifts will be 5:00 p.m.-2:00 a.m. or 6:00 p.m.-3:00 a.m.

-Associates degree in culinary arts or specialized formal culinary training from an accredited culinary program or an equivalent combination of education and experience; knowledge of food safety procedures, knowledge of HACCP procedures; six months of supervisory experience; knowledge of all kitchen equipment, and must be proficient in recipe and menu creation; must be able to train and work with both students and regular employees.
+Associates degree in culinary arts or specialized formal culinary training from an accredited culinary program or an equivalent combination of culinary education and experience; knowledge of food safety procedures, knowledge of HACCP procedures, minimum six months of supervisory experience; knowledge of all kitchen equipment; proficient in recipe and menu creation; ability to train and work with both students and regular employees.

-Bachelor's degree; ServSafe certification; knowledge of CBORD/FSS; experience is high volume food operation; experience in catering, fast casual or cafeteria style dining operations.
+Bachelor's degree; ServSafe certification; knowledge of CBORD / FSS; experience is high volume food operation; experience in catering, fast casual or cafeteria style dining operations.

 Target Salary: $16.35 - $18.27 Hourly

 The Ohio State University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation or identity, national origin, disability status, and protected veteran status.